-Use word searches to introduce a theme or new terms to the girls.
-They are great as a gathering activity to keep the girls busy while everyone is arriving.
-You can make your own word searches with free programs found on the Internet, or use one of the word searches found in Appendix B.
+Use word searches to introduce a theme or new terms to the youth.
+They are great as a gathering activity to keep the youth busy while everyone is arriving.
+You can make your own word searches with free programs on the internet or use one of the word searches found in Appendix B.